 The uniqueness of Hana coworking

-Already there are some famous brands like WeWork and Regus which have created a benchmark in launching shared spaces but CBRE, with its new launch Hana, is determined to break the records and compete with the former top-rated coworking operators at a breakneck speed.
+Already there are some famous brands like WeWork and Regus that have created a benchmark in launching shared spaces but CBRE, with its new launch Hana, is determined to break the records and compete with the former top-rated coworking operators at a breakneck speed.
 With Hana, which means ‘work’ in the Hawaiian language, they have come up with the idea of converting professional offices along with coworking.

-Unlike all the other co-workers where there is a lease agreement within the tenant and the landlord, CBRE has suggested a partnership agreement so that the investment for the business can be done by both parties and the profit percentage can also be divided among both.
+Unlike all the other co-workers where there is a lease agreement between the tenant and the landlord, CBRE has suggested a partnership agreement so that the investment for the business can be done by both parties and the profit percentage can also be divided among both.

-This is indeed a brilliant idea because for most of the startups, the funds are scanty and they are eager to find investors who can at least share the costing.
+This is indeed a brilliant idea because for most startups, the funds are scanty and they are eager to find investors who can at least share the cost.
 The partnership method is one of the most fruitful as it can be done to lessen the burden on the entrepreneur.
 There are a lot of landlords out there who are willing to be present in the chain of entrepreneurship but are too busy to operate a coworking space.
 This new model put forward by the CBRE can establish a symbiotic relationship between the tenant and the landlord.

 The coworking model by CBRE & its divisions

-This new coworking space model will be fully active by the mid part of 2019 and the CEO, Andrew Kupiec is hoping that within a span of few months, it will be able to surpass all other operating modules.
+This new coworking space model will be fully active by the middle part of 2019 and the CEO, Andrew Kupiec is hoping that within a span of a few months, it will be able to surpass all other operating modules.
 Each of the coworking spaces will be divided into three major slots: